AerWyn81/HeadBlocks/docs/config/config.md

 shouldResetPlayerData: true
 ```

-By disabling this configuration, when a head is deleted (from the command or sneak), players' data will not be deleted.
+When this configuration is disabled, player progress data will not be deleted when a head is removed (via command or
+sneak+click).
-It is not recommended deactivating it because the data will never be deleted (not used atm).
+It is not recommended to disable this setting as unused data will accumulate in the database.

 #### Hide found heads